awsdocs/aws-security-hub-user-guide/doc_source/securityhub-concepts.md

 **Security check**
 A specific point\-in\-time evaluation of a rule against a single resource resulting in a passed, failed, warning, or not available state\.
 Running a security check produces a finding\.

+**Security Hub administrator account**
+An organization account that manages Security Hub membership for an organization\.
+The organization management account designates the Security Hub administrator account in each Region\.
+The organization management account must choose the same Security Hub administrator account in all Regions\.
+The Security Hub administrator account is also the delegated administrator account for Security Hub in Organizations\.
+The Security Hub administrator account can enable any organization account as a member account\.
+The Security Hub administrator account can also invite other accounts to be member accounts\.

 **Security standard**
 A published statement on a topic specifying the characteristics, usually measurable and in the form of controls, that must be satisfied or achieved for compliance\.
 Security standards can be based on regulatory frameworks, best practices, or internal company policies\.
 To learn more about security standards in Security Hub, see [Security standards and controls in AWS Security Hub](securityhub-standards.md)\.